hasala1996/mutant-challenge/README.md

   alembic upgrade head

 ## Running the app
-- To start the application in development mode, use the following command within app: uvicorn fast_api.fast_api_app:create_app --reload --port 8001
+- To start the application in development mode, use the following command within app folder : uvicorn fast_api.fast_api_app:create_app --reload --port 8001
 - To run the tests, use the following command: coverage run -m pytest